rishisareen/rishisareen.github.io/blog/_posts/2025-10-03-ChiangMaiExperiments.md

 ## The Preparations

 Back in my room, I did something right: I texted Tanya.
-Told her I was about to consume cannabis, shared my hotel details and my brother Jatu's number.
+Told her I was about to consume cannabis, shared my hotel details and my brother's number.
 If you're going to be reckless, at least be *responsibly* reckless.
 I knew she'd check on me in the morning.

 At 8:30 PM, I popped the first gummy.
 It was gel-like, mildly sweet, unremarkable.
 I chewed it as instructed, then settled onto my bed with my Kindle.